yalmip/yalmip.github.io/_posts/2016-09-30-randomextension.md

 ![Approximated something]({{ site.url }}/images/approximationweird1.png){: .center-image }

-Notice that the resulting sets are all convex, as they are intersections of convex sets (hyperplanes), regardless of how complex the sampling is, or how the uncertainty enters the model.
+Note that the resulting sets are all convex, as they are intersections of convex sets (hyperplanes), regardless of how complex the sampling is, or how the uncertainty enters the model.